RushyanthN/AIrline_Price_Prediction/README.md

-🛩️ Airline Price Prediction
+# 🛫 Airline Price Prediction

+## 🎯 Project Overview

 This project aims to predict airline ticket prices using machine learning techniques.
 It leverages historical flight fare data and applies advanced modeling techniques such as XGBoost with cross-validation and hyperparameter tuning to achieve accurate price predictions.

-📌 Features
+## 📌 Key Features

-Data preprocessing and feature engineering

-Hyperparameter tuning and cross-validation

-Model evaluation with diagnostic plots
+* **Data Preprocessing and Feature Engineering:** Handling missing values, encoding categorical features, and scaling numerical variables.
+* **Hyperparameter Tuning and Cross-Validation:** Optimizing the model for better performance.
+* **Model Evaluation with Diagnostic Plots:** Assessing model accuracy and behavior.

-Web-based interface using Streamlit for easy interaction
+* **Web-Based Interface:** Using Streamlit for easy interaction and prediction.

-🏷️ Model Training & Evaluation
+## 🏗️ Model Training & Evaluation

-The dataset is preprocessed to handle missing values, encode categorical features, and scale numerical variables.
+* The dataset is preprocessed to prepare it for modeling.

-XGBoost is used as the primary model, optimized through hyperparameter tuning.
+* XGBoost is used as the primary predictive model.
+* Hyperparameter tuning is performed to optimize the XGBoost model.
+* Cross-validation is implemented to ensure robust model performance.

-The model's performance is evaluated using metrics such as RMSE, R², and MAE.
+* Model performance is evaluated using metrics such as RMSE, R², and MAE.

-Visual diagnostics help in understanding feature importance and model behavior.
+* Visual diagnostics are employed to understand feature importance and model behavior.

-💊 Visualizations
+## 📊 Visualizations

-Feature correlation heatmaps
+* Feature correlation heatmaps to understand relationships between variables.

-Model prediction vs. actual price plots
+* Model prediction vs. actual price plots to visualize model accuracy.

-Residual analysis
+* Residual analysis to identify potential model biases.

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Python (Pandas, NumPy, Scikit-Learn, XGBoost)
+* **Python:**
+    * Pandas (for data manipulation)
+    * NumPy (for numerical operations)
+    * Scikit-Learn (for model training, evaluation, and preprocessing)
+    * XGBoost (for the predictive model)

-Streamlit (for interactive web application)
+* **Streamlit:** (for creating the interactive web application)

-Matplotlib & Seaborn (for data visualization)
+* **Matplotlib & Seaborn:** (for data visualization)

-Scikit-learn (for model training and evaluation)

-🎯 Future Improvements
+## 🎯 Future Improvements

-Implementing deep learning models (e.g., LSTMs for sequential data)
+* Implementing deep learning models (e.g., LSTMs for sequential data) to capture temporal patterns.

-Adding real-time API-based airline fare data
+* Adding real-time API-based airline fare data to provide up-to-date predictions.

-Enhancing UI/UX of the Streamlit web app
+* Enhancing UI/UX of the Streamlit web app for a better user experience.